• Welcome to SportsJournalists.com, a friendly forum for discussing all things sports and journalism.

 Re: Take care of yourself (LiveSTRONG)

 G, I should have included this in my post...
 You did it the right way.
-First pair of Asics I bought, I went into a specialty store and tortured the hell out of them.
+First pair of Asics I bought, I went into a specialty store and tortured the heck out of them.
 Tried on just about every shoe they had in the store and gave them a run.
 Had them analyze how I run (it isn't pretty, which is how I end up with stress fractures, but I can be surprisingly fast for a gimpy, old man; also makes the right shoe particularly important for me).
 After that, I owed it to them to buy the shoes from them.
 The shoe worked out really well for me, so with the next pair, I just started ordering online--finding the best deal.
 If the Brooks shoe works for you, you can just order online next time and have them delivered right to your door.

 I don't know how often you plan on running now that you have the snazzy new shoes, but I am at 5 or 6 days a week, with one or two of them a recovery run.
 I like to alternate shoes, when I run two days in a row, so I keep at least two pairs fresh.
 It seems to help the shoes recover better by giving them at least a day off, but it all could be in my imagination...
 Even if it is, it just means I have to replace shoes less frequently than if I was running on one pair.
 They last longer because I am using each pair less, so I don't lose anything.
 It's worth considering when you find a shoe you like.
 I even run on two different Asics shoes now (two pairs of one; one pair of a third).